CMS Overview

 Content Hierarchy

-Like any content management system, the Bloomberg Connects CMS is a collection of assets and templates for organizing and building on those assets.
-These pieces fit together in a nested hierarchy that is flexible enough to suit a multitude of needs.
+Like any content management system, the Bloomberg Connects CMS is made up of assets, as well as templates for organizing and building on those assets.
+These pieces fit together in a nested hierarchy that is flexible enough to suit a variety of needs.

-A diagram showing the nested hierarchy of assets and containers.
-Click to expand.
+A diagram showing the hierarchy of assets and containers.

 Content Templates